littlewin-wang/littlewin.server/README.md

-# littlewin-blog
+# littlewin.server
-A blog system based on Vue.js + koa + mongoose.
+A blog backend server based on koa + mongoose.